-On November 11, the day of Sint Maarten, children walk from door to door in the evening.
-Singing Saint Martin's songs, and expecting some sweets or candy in return.
+On November 11, the day of Sint Maarten, children go from door to door in the evening.
+Singing Saint Martin songs, and expecting some sweets or candy in return.

 An old catholic tradition that never died out in this part of protestant Holland.
 Even growing again in popularity around here, in the Amsterdam region.
-But for small children mainly.
+Although for young children mainly (age 3 to 10).
 An exciting walk in the dark at that age.

 In the past, Saint Martin's Day was much more important.
 Exceeding by far the festivities around New Year, and Sinterklaas.
 Because it coincides more logically with the seasons.
 The end of labour on the country.
 Produce of the land harvested, cattle in the stables.
 The winter begins.